 Under the NYS Clean Heat Program, a full load heat pump system is defined as a system installed as a building's primary heating source, with a total system heating capacity that satisfies at least 100% of the BHL at design conditions, in accordance with applicable code, and can distribute heat adequately across all occupied spaces in the project scope.
-All heat pump systems for projects in categories that require decommissioning (e.g., Category 2b) must be sized to meet 100% of BHL.
-If the building has a higher BCL than BHL, the system must be sized to satisfy full building cooling load (BCL), as required by relevant municipal or state code.
+GSHP projects must be sized to meet at least 100% of the load over the project scope at design conditions and serve at least 80% of the building's total square footage.
+Projects serving 80-100% of the building's total square footage are intended for configurations that include living space that is occupied only occasionally, such as garages, basements, in-law suites, etc. If the building has a higher BCL than BHL, the system must be sized to satisfy full building cooling load (BCL), as required by relevant municipal or state code.